Creating My Own Blog

 Dreaming of My Own Space

 I often had a vague thought: “It would be nice to have my own blog.”
-The idea of recording what I’ve done, sharing it, interacting, and setting up a small workshop of my own in some corner of this vast internet.
-Along the way, I hoped I might grow little by little.
+The idea of recording what I’ve done, sharing it, interacting, and setting up a small workshop of my own in a corner of this vast internet.
+Along the way, maybe I could grow little by little—that was part of the hope.

 Since just thinking about it felt like a waste, I tried a few times.
 I started by writing in a notepad or borrowing platforms, but none lasted long.
-Either the features didn’t satisfy me, I quickly lost interest, or I just got lazy and things fizzled out.
+Either the features didn’t satisfy me, I quickly lost interest, or I just got lazy and everything fizzled out.
 This time, I decided to try something a bit different.
-Really create a blog that I can be satisfied with.
-A space I can organize myself, maintain for a long time, and control entirely on my own terms.
+I wanted to truly create a blog I could be satisfied with—one I could organize myself, maintain for a long time, and control however I pleased.

 What Is an Ideal Blog?

-Everyone’s idea of an ideal blog might differ.
-But looking back on various trials and errors, I boiled down the minimum requirements for a blog that suits me to these four:
+Everyone probably has a different idea of what an ideal blog looks like.
+But reflecting on various trials and errors, I boiled down the minimum conditions for a blog that suits me to the following four:

 1. Minimize Costs

 Writing alone is already mentally taxing.
-Should I really worry about money just to run a blog?
-Running my own server or paying fees is out of the question.
-It would be best if it were free.
+Do I really want to worry about financial costs just to run a blog?
+Operating my own server or paying fees is out of the question.
+Free is best.
 Ideally, free forever.

 2. Ownership of Data and Control

-How many services have suddenly shut down over time?
-South Korea’s Cyworld and Egloos are examples.
-No matter how many users a service has now or how well it’s run, no one knows if it will still be around in 10 or 20 years.
+How many services have suddenly shut down over the years?
+Korea’s Cyworld and Egloos are examples.
+No matter how many users a service has or how well it’s run now, no one knows if it will still be around in 10 or 20 years.

-Even if we generously assume the service will last 100 years, I don’t want my content to be restricted or features I use to be limited or changed due to terms of service updates or business decisions.
+Even if we generously assume the service is guaranteed for 100 years, I don’t want my content to be restricted, or features I use to be reduced or changed due to terms of service changes or business decisions.

 3. Customizability

-I want to be able to control the blog’s design and functionality exactly as I wish.
-Whether it’s adding ads, supporting multiple languages, or tweaking features, it should be easy to add or modify anything.
-Do it my way, follow my vibe.
+I want to be able to control the blog’s design and functionality exactly how I want.
+Whether it’s adding ads, supporting multiple languages, or modifying features, it should be easy.
+Do whatever I want, however I feel.

 Writing is always hard.
 But at the very least, it should be easy to get started.
 I want to be able to write or delete anytime, anywhere, whenever inspiration strikes.
-Whether on a smartphone, tablet, or desktop, it must be possible to work regardless of the environment.
+Whether on a smartphone, tablet, or desktop, the environment shouldn’t limit my work.

 The Ultimate Solution

 There aren’t many ways to satisfy all these conditions.
-What I chose is the combination of GitHub Pages + SvelteKit.
+What I chose was the combination of GitHub Pages + SvelteKit.

 GitHub Pages

 GitHub allows you to create a repository named after your account and host a static site for free.
-The deployed site can be accessed in the format username.github.io
+The deployed site is accessible via username.github.io

-, and as you can tell from the URL, this blog was made that way.
-You can view the source code on the GitHub repository.
+, and as you can see from the URL, this blog was made that way.
+You can check out the source code on the GitHub repository.

-Of course, GitHub is also a corporate service, and unexpected outages or permanent shutdowns can happen.
-But thankfully, you don’t need to bow to Microsoft data centers or offer sacrifices to the GitHub gods at dawn to prevent such disasters.
+Of course, GitHub is also a corporate service, and unexpected outages or permanent shutdowns could happen.
+But fortunately, you don’t have to pray to Microsoft data centers or offer sacrifices to the GitHub gods at dawn to prevent this.
 That’s because Git itself is a distributed version control system.
 Even if GitHub disappears, all your content remains intact in your local repository.

-If you want to be even more certain, you can run your own self-hosted Git server using open-source software like Gitea and maintain your own backbone.
+If you want to be even more certain, you can run your own self-hosted Git server using open source like Gitea.
 It’s lightweight enough to run well even on a Raspberry Pi.
-Honestly, if you get to this stage, you’re practically a tech self-sufficient farmer.
+Honestly, if you get to this stage, you’re basically a tech self-sufficient farmer.

-This kind of setup is more than just running a blog; it forms an important foundation for taking control of your own data and tools.
+This structure is more than just running a blog; it’s a crucial foundation for taking control of your own data and tools.

 Why Not Use Hugo or Jekyll?

-If I just wanted a simple blog with only posts using GitHub Pages, using hugo
+If I just wanted a simple blog with posts using GitHub Pages, using hugo

 or jekyll

 would generally be a better choice.
-But I wanted more than a simple blog—I wanted to deploy web-based tools I made myself, support multilingual posts, custom components, and various other features.
+But I wanted more than a simple blog—I wanted to deploy web-based tools I built myself, support multilingual posts, custom components, and various features.
 Considering that, building it myself was more suitable.
 Plus, isn’t it more fun that way?

 Why SvelteKit?

-If you want to build an SSG (Static Site Generation) based blog using a frontend framework, frameworks like Astro or Next.js are also excellent choices.
-Especially Next.js, which has a large ecosystem, abundant resources, and is widely used in enterprise, might be a more “safe” choice.
+If you want to build an SSG (Static Site Generation) based blog by handling a frontend framework yourself, frameworks like Astro or Next.js are also great choices.
+Especially Next.js has a large ecosystem, abundant resources, and is widely used in enterprise, so it might be a more “safe” choice.

-But a blog isn’t a product demanded by a company; it’s a personal project, meaning the number of features or performance metrics aren’t priorities.
+But a blog is a personal project, not a company product, so the number of features or performance metrics aren’t the priority.

 It’s a matter of taste.
 Please respect that.

-A deep introduction to SvelteKit is beyond the scope of this post, so I’ll save it for another time.
-Instead, let me finish by sharing four reasons why I love Svelte/Kit:
+A deep introduction to SvelteKit is beyond the scope of this post, so I’ll save that for another time.
+Instead, let me finish by sharing four reasons why I like Svelte/Kit:

 - The bundle is small and lightweight